Royal fifth: Spain

-In Spain, the quinto real on mining of all precious metals and minerals (in theory; in practice, it was collected only on gold, silver, mercury, gemstones and pearls) was codified by the edict of February 1504, and (with occasional exceptional grants) remained in force through all the Spanish empire until the 18th century.
+In Spain, the quinto real on mining of precious metals was codified by the edict of February 1504 and (with occasional exceptional grants) remained in force through all the Spanish empire until the 18th century.
 In 1723, it was reduced to a diezmo (10%) and in 1777 it was reduced further to 3%, with an additional duty of 2% if shipped to Spain.